This is a very common question to be asked by a patient in advance pregnancy.

 Will I need a Caesarean section?

 A Caesarean section is an abdominal operation to deliver your baby.
 It is either an emergency or elective operation.

 An emergency Caesarean section is done when there is an urgent complication in pregnancy or labour which significantly compromises your or your baby's wellbeing (or both).
 This implies that continuing the pregnancy or labour for a significant time will be very dangerous.
 How quickly the Caesarean section needs to be done will vary from extremely urgent (viz immediately) to within the next few hours.

 An elective Caesarean section is a pregnancy planned event.
 The reason could be previous pregnancy or labour problems, maternal health issues, complications in this pregnancy and sometimes personal patient request.
 Some women prefer to have a Caesarean section rather than a vaginal birth.

 An elective Caesarean section is booked on a date close to your expected date of confinement (EDC) at about 39 weeks pregnancy.
-In these situations it is Read More...
+In Read More...

 Posted by October 5, 2013 -

 The goal with a vaginal delivery is an intact perineum.
 This does not always happen.
 There can be tearing, the commonest area of tearing being the perineum.
 Hopefully it is only minor tearing.